soruh/sanitizeable/README.md

 # Don't use this in production!

-- It uses lots of `unsafe` none of which has Safety comments
+- It uses lots of `unsafe` which is documented but has only been reviewed by me
 - it needs nightly (`#![feature(untagged_unions)]` and `#![feature(proc_macro_diagnostic)]`)
 - The resulting structs are always `repr(C)`.